frequently asked questions

 FAQs

-First, I got over all the photos I’ve received from the client and pick the one(s) that I can use.
+First, I go over all the photos I’ve received from the client and pick the one(s) that I can use.
 Then I have the client choose from those the photo that shows the pet the way the client wants to remember it.
 Then I do a preliminary sketch; once that’s approved, I go ahead and work on the finish artwork.

 I use Pebeo Porcelaine 150, it’s meant for glass or china.
 Once the painting is finished, I let the piece dry for twenty four hours and then heat set it in my oven for thirty-five minutes.
 At that point, it’s relatively tough, but you can still scratch it with something sharp.
 These pieces should not be used with food—they are decorative only.